moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 | Describing web *anisotropy* (tangent statistics) | **SE(3) lift** | tidal-frame alignment 0.73–0.76 vs 0.67 — the one job it does better |
 | Modelling filament *formation* | **neither as geodesics** | assembly is transverse infall; E2 refutes along-axis transport |

-The honest arc of the program: a beautiful theory, a benchmark that appeared to confirm it spectacularly, a hidden head start discovered *because* a later experiment tightened the measuring stick, and a levelled verdict in which the simple model wins nearly everything — with the lifted geometry surviving as an anisotropy descriptor, a hybrid ingredient, and a physics probe.
-Each refutation (the uneven race, junctions, diffusion, gravity ribbons, transport) redirected the next experiment, and the dynamical instrument independently rediscovered textbook Zel'dovich pancake physics, which is what lets us trust the negatives.
-If the article leaves one lesson, it is not about cosmology: **when you promise a fair comparison, measure the thing that actually wins races.** We held equal a stand-in quantity and assumed the final one would follow; it drifted 19%, and the drift wore the costume of a discovery for exactly as long as nobody re-measured it.
+Summary of the program: a theoretically motivated method, a benchmark that initially appeared to confirm it, an evaluation flaw exposed when a later experiment tightened the procedure, and a corrected comparison in which the simple model wins nearly everywhere — with the lifted geometry retaining value as an anisotropy descriptor, a hybrid component, and a physics probe.
+Each negative result (the evaluation flaw, junctions, diffusion, gravity-evolved fields, transport) determined the design of the next experiment, and the dynamical pipeline independently reproduced known Zel'dovich collapse behaviour, which supports trusting the negative results.
+The general lesson: **a matched comparison must enforce the match on the quantity that determines the score.** We held an intermediate quantity equal and assumed the final one would follow; it deviated by 19%, and that deviation read as a discovery until it was re-measured.

 Full protocols, per-experiment reports with all tables and p-values, and one-command reproduction live in